timetraveller-123/tp/docs/DeveloperGuide.md

 #### **Use case: UC03 - Editing Person Detail**

-Guarantees: The Person's detail would be updated.
+Guarantees: The Person's detail would be updated only if the person exist in the system.

 **MSS**